Gold prices dip on profit-taking amid Fed inflation concerns

 Spot gold may test a support at $1,283 per ounce as it failed to break resistance at $1,297, according to Reuters technical analyst Wang Tao.

-In other markets, the dollar touched a two-month low against the yen and hit a one-month trough against a basket of six major currencies.
+In currencies, the dollar touched a two-month low against the yen and hit a one-month trough against a basket of six major currencies on Thursday.

 Reporting by Vijaykumar Vedala in Bengaluru; Editing by Richard Pullin and Joseph Radford